 4 Key Tips to Making the Most of Influencer Culture

-To make the most of influencer marketing, you need a complete understanding of your target audience and their buyer journey.
+To make the most of influencer marketing and the unique influence culture, you need a complete understanding of your target audience and their buyer journey.
 Once you have a solid grasp of who you want to market to, consider the following tips.

 1. Find Influencers Who Are Relevant to Your Niche